jay-johnson/spylunking/docs/source/api_reference.rst

 Using TCP to Publish to Splunk
 ------------------------------

-Here is the code for the Splunk Publisher that uses a thread to send logs to the configured Splunk server.
+Here is the code for the Splunk Publisher that uses a TCP ``logging.SocketHandler`` to send logs to the configured Splunk server.

 .. automodule:: spylunking.tcp_splunk_publisher
    :members: TCPSplunkPublisher